Skip to contents

 • between(x) and within(x) become x_between and x_within, recomputed from realised person means of the observed x (manifest centering), not from the latent generating components.

 These observed-data constructions target different estimands from the simulation truth.
 Manifest person-mean centering and observed-score lagged regression are known to yield biased estimates of between-person effects and of inertia and cross-lag parameters relative to the latent generating values, especially with short series (Ludtke et al. 2008; Hamaker & Grasman 2014).
 This mismatch is intentional: it lets simulation studies quantify the bias of the pragmatic estimator.
 Do not interpret systematic discrepancies between estimates from this default analysis model and the gen_outcome() truth parameters as errors in the simulator.
-For matched-model recovery studies, construct the analysis model by hand instead of using this helper.

 Examples